RoboJackets/constitution/pub/SGA_Constitution.md

 Acceptance of any amendment to the constitution will require vote with quorum established.
 A quorum is established by greater than half of the voting membership.

 Amendments are subject to the approval of the Student Government Association and the Student Activities Committee.

+RoboJackets is affiliated with RoboJackets, Inc., a Georgia non-profit corporation.